'Russian soldiers raped me and killed my husband'

 “About 25 girls and women aged 14 to 24 were systematically raped during the occupation, in the basement of a house in Bucha.
 Nine of them are pregnant,” she said.
 “Russian soldiers said they would rape them to the point where they don’t want sexual contact with any man, to stop them having Ukrainian children.”

-She says they are receiving several calls on the helplines – and also receiving information through channels on the messaging app Telegram.
+She says they are receiving several calls on the helplines – and also receiving information through channels on the Telegram messaging app.

 We asked whether it was possible to assess the scale of sexual crimes committed by Russian troops during the occupation.